ballerina-platform/ballerina-distribution/examples/grpc-client-oauth2-password-grant-type/grpc_client_oauth2_password_grant_type.md

-# Client - OAuth2 Password grant type
+# OAuth2 client - Password grant type

 A client, which is secured with OAuth2 password grant type can be used to connect to a secured service.